 But, if you’re doing it manually, SEO monitoring is hard.
-This is because website and se ranking changes are constant and unpredictable.
+This is because you’re likely keeping track of many web pages at once, and website and visibility updates are constant and unpredictable.

 If you’re an in-house SEO specialist, there are often different teams working on a site, each with their own objectives: copywriters, UX teams, software developers and product teams, for example.
 Each make site changes that can negatively impact se rankings – and these changes usually happen without first consulting with the SEOs.